Telegram groups lure migrant hopefuls to Lithuania

 The EU's border agency Frontex has dispatched around 100 officers, 30 patrol cars and two helicopters amid calls of greater financial support for Lithuania from the European Commission.

-Work on a 550-km razor wire barrier on its frontier with Belarus had also started last month, as the Lithuania's parliament approved a law for the mass detention of migrants.
+Work on a 550-km razor wire barrier on its frontier with Belarus had also started last month, as Lithuania's parliament approved a law for the mass detention of migrants.

 On Monday (2 August), Lithuania's prime minister Ingrida Šimonytė said the barrier would first be installed at vulnerable points and then expanded to the "entire eastern border of the European Union."
 In terms of costs, she said it would exceed €100m, with or without EU support.